Why become an INVESTOR now?

 a virtually unlimited market for retrofitting and an unlimited market for integrating the technology directly into the product pipeline.

-New registrations in 2026: In March 2026, it was reported that 24,000 new electric trucks and buses had been registered in Europe.
+In March 2026, it was reported that 24,000 new electric trucks and buses were registered in Europe.

 xxx E-trailer solution, interesting,

-but at € 140,000–220,000.... xxx
+but at €140,000–220,000.... xxx

 By early 2026, there were over 78,000 all-electric delivery vans and approximately 21,000 small electric trucks (3.5 to 12 tons) on the roads in Germany alone.